The Worlds Premiere Authority on Yeast Infections

 Oral yeast infections also known as thrush can cause raised white curd-like patches that may have red borders on the tongue and can infect other mucous-membrane surfaces in the mouth.
 Scraping can remove these white patches, leaving a bleeding, painful surface.

 Many times these infections go down into the throat and infect the pharynx or larynx.
+The most typical symptom is pain when swallowing or a sensation of food sticking in the throat.
 Hoarseness or altered vocalization will often occur at this point.
 There can also be a dry irritative cough and pain in the throat.
 An endoscopy is the best method to make a firm diagnosis because the ulcer will be plainly visible.
 If an ulcer is visible it can be biopsied for a positive diagnosis.

 Another diagnostic method is for your doctor to scrape the lesion and view the sample under a microscope.
-If hyphae are seen then it is yeast.
+If hyphae or spores are seen then it is yeast.

 Cultures can be used to determine the species but most cases of oesophageal candida are caused by candida albicans or candida tropicalis.